 Overnight: Vientiane | Breakfast, Dinner

 Vientiane – Vang Vieng.
 This morning we have an early start and travel north through lush countryside to the small town of Vang Vieng.
-Our stops en route include Ban Keun, famed for its salt extraction plant, a village of local Lao rice wine whiskey distillation and the colourful market of Thalat, where local hill tribes trade and shop.
+Our stops en route include Ban Keun, famed for its salt extraction plant, a village of local Lao rice wine whiskey distillation and the colorful market of Thalat, where local hill tribes trade and shop.

 On arrival to Vang Vieng we find our rustic hotel, which is nestled on the banks of the Nam Song River.
 Spend the remainder of the day enjoying free time, with popular activities including river tubing, taking a scenic bike ride or exploring the local caves.